In the #MeToo era, military senior misconduct faces new scrutiny

 WASHINGTON – In a wide-ranging congressional hearing covering a slew of senior military misconduct problems, Rep. Jackie Speier held up the latest headline story in a newspaper that detailed claims from female victims of inappropriate sexual behavior from a superior.

 This time, the claims were against a Marine Corps officer, Maj.
-David Cheeks, who has denied the accusations, according to the USAToday report.
+David Cheek, who has denied the accusations, according to the USA Today report.